freqtrade/freqtrade/docs/bot-usage.md

                         number).
   --strategy-list STRATEGY_LIST [STRATEGY_LIST ...]
-                        Provide a space-separated list of strategies to backtest Please note that ticker-interval needs to be set either in config or via command line.
-When using this together with --export trades, the strategy-name is injected into the filename (so backtest-data.json becomes backtest-data-DefaultStrategy.json --export EXPORT       Export backtest results, argument are: trades.
-Example --export=trades --export-filename PATH
+                        Provide a space-separated list of strategies to backtest.
+Please note that ticker-interval needs to be set either in config or via command line.
+When using this together with `--export trades`, the strategy- name is injected into the filename (so `backtest- data.json` becomes `backtest-data-
+                        DefaultStrategy.json`
+  --export EXPORT       Export backtest results, argument are: trades.
+                        Example: `--export=trades`
+  --export-filename PATH
-                        Save backtest results to this filename requires --export to be set as well Example --export- filename=user_data/backtest_results/backtest_today.json
+                        Save backtest results to the file with this filename (default: `user_data/backtest_results/backtest-
-                        (default: user_data/backtest_results/backtest-
-                        result.json)
+                        result.json`).
+Requires `--export` to be set as well.
+                        Example: `--export-filename=user_data/backtest_results
+                        /backtest_today.json`

 ```

 ### Getting historic data for backtesting